Advice on Hoggin, Cinders and Ash Driveways

 Graded hoggin is a mix of sands, clay and gravel that was historically popular in the south and east of England.
 Because of the mix of materials, graded hoggin, when compacted, forms a semi-solid driveway surface similar to that of self-binding gravels, which are more prevalent in the north.

-It's on a longer drive that sees a fair bit of traffic that graded hoggin is likely to be most useful, as it beds down and sticks together, forming a fairly comfortable and level road surface that can withstand medium to heavy use.
-It won’t be anywhere near as durable as tarmac or concrete, but it will cost considerably less, and it can be topped up over the years quite a few times before eventually requiring complete re-laying.
+It’s on a longer, well-used drive that graded hoggin is likely to be most useful.
+This is because it beds down and sticks together, forming a fairly comfortable and level road surface that can withstand medium to heavy use.
+It won’t be anywhere near as durable as Tarmac or Concrete, but it will cost considerably less, and it can be topped up over the years quite a few times before eventually requiring complete re-laying.

 Coal Ash and Cinders

-Another gravel-like product, but this time one that's more specialist, is crag, made from crushed shells.
-Previously popular in East Anglia and the south-east of England because of the availability of the right kind of shell, it is now favoured for equine establishments.
+Another gravel-like product, but this time one that’s more specialist, is crag, which is made from crushed shells.
+Previously popular in East Anglia and the south-east of England because of the availability of the right kind of shell, it is now a favourite for equine establishments.

 It is less likely to be dragged about by pedestrians and horses, and is said to be used in Royal Parks for this reason.
 It isn't widely available but could be the right material if you have a driveway that is likely to be used as much by horses and people as cars and other vehicles.